Stocks rise as lower bond yields help lift tech companies - WTMJ

 AP Business Writers

-Stocks were moderately higher in afternoon trading Thursday, helped again by large technology companies that have benefitted from steady bond yields.
+The benchmark index rose 0.4% and is on track for its third straight weekly gain.
+Stocks within the S&P 500 were about evenly split between gainers and losers, with technology companies driving much of the rally.
+Those gains were tempered mainly by a slide in energy stocks and real estate companies.

+Bond yields, which had been steadily ticking higher, continued to inch back from the highs they hit earlier in the month.
+The yield on the 10-year U.S. Treasury note, which influences interest rates on mortgages and other loans, fell to 1.63% from 1.65% late Wednesday.
+It had been as high as 1.75% on Monday.

-The easing of bond yields was taking some pressure off technology stocks, which have slipped over the last few months as yields jumped and made the shares look pricey.
+That pullback in yields took some pressure off technology stocks, which have slipped over the last few months as yields jumped and made the shares look pricey.
 The sector has also seen choppy trading as investors shift more money into companies that stand to benefit from the economic recovery.

-The S&P 500 was up 0.4% as of 2:32 p.m.
-Eastern.
-The benchmark index was on track for its third all-time high this week.
-Technology stocks led the market higher, with some help from companies that rely on consumer spending.
-The gains were tempered by a slide in banks and energy companies.
-The Dow Jones Industrial Average rose 13 points, or less than 0.1%, to 33,459 and the Nasdaq gained 1%.

-The stock market has benefited this week from a cooling off in the bond market.
-Yields, which had been steadily ticking higher, have retreated from highs hit earlier in the month.
-The yield on the 10-year U.S. Treasury note fell to 1.64% from 1.65% late Wednesday.
-It had been as high as 1.75% on Monday.
+“We expect rates to rise because the economy is looking better,” said Sylvia Jablonski, chief investment officer at Defiance ETFs.
+“I don’t think that the 10-year (Treasury yield) moving around in the short term is really an issue for the market.”

 Investors are showing cautious optimism about the economic recovery, especially in the U.S., where vaccine distribution has been ramping up and President Joe Biden has advanced the deadline for states to make doses available to all adults to April 19.